The Editor Suggests :

 taripay: (n) Judgment.
 Justice. (v) To meet with; to come across; to catch up; to condemn; to judge.
 To inquire; to investigate.
 RS

-Taripay Pacha: (n) Literally, judgment time.
-The Age of Meeting Ourselves Again in the Inca prophecies when humanity will have the chance to consciously evolve in an era of harmony.
+Taripay Pacha: (n) Literally, the Age of Meeting Ourselves Again in the Inca prophecies when humanity will have the chance to consciously evolve in an era of harmony.
 KOAK In Andean Prophecy this word refers to a new golden era in the human experience.
 It heralds a coming together again of the Andean people, and the recreation of a new and better Inca Empire.
 QNO A Quechua saying that means time to find yourself.
 This time is now.
-IGMP: (See, the words which begin with tari above and below this term, which may serve to “de-Catholicize” the concepts contained in taripay pacha so the traditional meaning is clearer. -- Patt)
+IGMP Alternately translated as the age of re-encounter, encounter of the universe, or encounter of oneself; refers to a prophesized golden age of human experience in which we encounter ourselves once more as being one with the universe and thereby re-create the dream of the Inka Empire in a new and better way (See, the words which begin with tari above and below this term, which may serve to “de-Catholicize” the concepts contained in taripay pacha so the traditional meaning is clearer. -- Patt)

 taripuy: (v) To recover; to regain.
 RS